 The Restack is an online technology platform that provides users access to a curated set of real estate investment options and enables them to invest in any of the investments basis their selection.

-Yes, all the investments are all fully secured by underlying real estate.
-The investments offered on the platform are either fractional ownership or debt (credit) investments.
+Yes, all the investments are fully secured by underlying real estate.

-2. Debt investments: In case of debt (credit) investments, these are backed by mortgage of the underlying real estate asset.
+2. Debt investments: In case of NCDs investments, these are backed by mortgage of the underlying real estate asset.

-No investment showcased on the platform is unsecured.
+None of the investment opportunities showcased on the platform are unsecured.

 Yes.
-All investments showcased on the platform, either fractional ownership or debt investments have real estate as the underlying asset, through ownership or mortgage in each structure respectively.
+All investment opportunities showcased on the platform, either fractional ownership or Debt investments have real estate as the underlying asset, through ownership or mortgage in each structure respectively.

 REITs, or real estate investment trusts is a trust that owns various income producing real estate.
 The REIT Manager has discretion to manage these assets on behalf of the REIT unitholders or investors.
 As per regulations, it is required to invest majority of the capital in completed assets and distribute at least 90% of the distributable income from these assets.